 Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
 Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
 Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
 Project to be included in the 2024 HMP or Discontinue 2.
 If including action in the 2024 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why. lack food preparation capabilities and transportation to obtain supplies Yates County-27 Developing and Implementing Timbering Regulations Severe Storms Yates County, NYSDEC loads, and unmanaged hazardous debris.
-These No Progress The County was not able to make any progress on this action due to other County priority projects.
-Include in HMP Execution Services Reservices Rese
+These problems can result in environmental degradation, heightened fire risks, and challenges in maintaining public safety and infrastructure.
+1. No Progress 2.
+The County was not able to make any progress on this action due to other County priority projects.
+Include in HMP Keep as is Not applicable Solution: Assist municipalities with timbering regulations to prevent runoff, reduce fire load and help manage hazardous debris